lwheinsberg/NUR_VarSel/CaseStudy.md

-The purpose of this .Rmd is to perform variable selection and multivariable modeling of body fat percentage.
+The purpose of this .Rmd file is to demonstrate variable selection and multivariable modeling in a fictitious case study estimating body fat percentage using simple anthropometric measures.
+This file uses source code that accompanies section 3.3 of the manuscript [“Variable

-Goal: Approximate the proportion of body fat that can be estimated by simple anthropometric measures.

-This file uses source code that accompanies section 3.3 of the manuscript [“Variable selection: A review and recommendations for the practicing statistician”](https://onlinelibrary.wiley.com/doi/full/10.1002/bimj.201700067) that was created by Georg Heinze, Christine Wallisch, and Daniela Dunkler.
-This code has been modified and annotated for:
+selection: A review and recommendations for the practicing statistician”](https://onlinelibrary.wiley.com/doi/full/10.1002/bimj.201700067) that was created by Georg Heinze, Christine Wallisch, and Daniela Dunkler.
+This code has been modified and annotated for the following
+work:

 Heinsberg LW.
 Statistical Tools to Support Implementation: Variable Selection and Post-Selection Inference in Genomic Nursing Research.
-\[Expert Lecturer Abstract, Podium\].
+(Expert Lecturer Abstract, Podium).
 Presented at the International Society of Nurses in Genetics, November 2024, San Diego, California.

 For questions, comments, or remarks, feel free to contact Lacey Heinsberg (<law145@pitt.edu>).

+# Define study question

+This fictitious study aims to investigate the influence of genetic variation (obesity-related SNPs), anthropometric measures, social drivers of health (SDOH), and behavioral factors on a continuous measure of body fat mass in adults aged 22-81 years.

+Outcome Variable: \* Body fat

+Explanatory Variables:

+1. Genetics

+- rs1 to rs6: Obesity-related genetic markers (0 = no risk alleles, 1 =
+  one risk allele, 2 = two risk alleles).
+- Gene x Environment Effect: Interaction effect of rs1 and sleep duration.

+2. Demographics

+- Age: Continuous (years)

+3. Anthropometrics

+- Weight: Continuous (kg).
+- Height: Continuous (cm).
+- Circumference Values: neck, abdomen, thigh, knee, ankle, biceps, forearm, wrist: Continuous (cm).

+4. Family dynamics

+- Number of Children in Household: Continuous, the total number of children living in the household.
+- Family Mealtime Frequency: Continuous, number of family meals per week (0–21, right-skewed).

+5. Environmental factors

+- Physical Environment Score: Composite continuous score, higher scores indicate a safer and more exercise-friendly environment.

+6. Psychosocial factors

+- Stress Level: Continuous, with higher scores indicating more stress.

+7. Behavioral factors

+- Physical Activity Level: Continuous, hours per day spent on physical activity.
+- Sleep Duration: Continuous, hours of sleep per night.
+- Healthy Eating Index: Continuous, with higher scores indicating better eating habits.

 # Load libraries